This date of this webinar has passed. Please find the recording below.

 Are there examples when professional standards are used for the development of quality improvement plans?

 This webinar was intended for policymakers interested in the professionalization of the early childhood workforce across all sectors, and for those providing pre-service training and continuing professional development for various early childhood professionals.
-Managers and pedagogical leaders in early childhood services in the field of education, health and social welfare will also find this webinar of interest.
+Managers and pedagogical leaders in early childhood services in the field of education, health and social welfare could find this webinar of interest.

 Meet the Panelists: